The image above is a screenshot from the home page of “The Wayback Machine“, which is explained below.

 The Wayback Machine popped into my head because I was thinking about what to post today and remembered a photo I had previously seen on the Internet.

-When I post, I look for photos that I am allowed to show you all.
+When I post, I look for photos that copyright rules let me show you all.
 I thought of this great Taliesin exterior that I got off the internet almost 15 years ago.
 I got the URL, but couldn’t find the image today.

 So I went to The Wayback Machine.
 I put the URL into their archive, and the photo below came up:

 Taken from the Hill Crown of Taliesin, looking (true) east at Taliesin’s living quarters.
-This was apparently taken in the spring, based on the green leaves seen on the oak tree on the left hand side of the photograph.
-The details indicate this photograph was taken in the 1950s, before Frank Lloyd Wright’s death.
+The unknown photographer apparently took this in the spring, based on the green leaves seen on the oak tree on the left hand side of the photograph.
+Architectural details indicate they took the photo in the 1950s, before Frank Lloyd Wright’s death.

 Said, most likely, in stentorian tones and accompanied (again, most likely), by a sweep of my arm.